 If you notice a sprinkler that is malfunctioning, or a water leak, please submit the request in our CCIS/Request System (or call the Management Company).
 To help the irrigation vendor locate the problem sprinkler, flags have been distributed to each condo unit.
 Please mark the bad sprinkler with one of these flags.
 If you need replacement flags, please contact the Management Company.

 Once each year we hire a professional service to apply pesticide to all units.
 Details are given here.

-Harbour Towne, Bluffton, and Beachwood are home to nearly a dozen deer.
+Harbour Towne, Bluffton, and Beachwood are home to numerous deer.
 Use caution near dusk, not only watching for deer, but also the sightseers who stop their cars to watch the deer.